Pueblos Galicia What to visit

 Pueblos Galicia What to visit Ribadavia

-However, there are two other essential stops in the city: the Santo Domingo Convent and the ruins of the Sarmento Castle.
+However, there are two other places you shouldn’t miss: the Santo Domingo Convent and the ruins of the Sarmento Castle.

 Pueblos Galicia What to visit Ribadavia